oxid-eshop-gpl/oxvm_base/README.rst

     composer:
       major_version: 1

-If you need to change the composer version at a later point in time, simply use composer within the virtual machine a.e. `sudo composer selfupdate --1` for version 1 or `sudo composer selfupdate --2` for version 2.
+If you need to change the composer version at a later point in time, simply use composer within the virtual machine a.e. "sudo composer selfupdate --1" for version 1 or "sudo composer selfupdate --2" for version 2.

 Define github token for composer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^